adelolmo/hd-idle/README.md

-    This example sets the default idle time to 0 (meaning hd-idle will never try to spin down a disk) and default "ata" api command, then sets explicit idle times for disks which have the string "sda" or "sdb" in their device name and sets "sdb" to use "ata" api command.
+    This example sets the default idle time to 0 (meaning hd-idle will never try to spin down a disk) and default "ata" api command, then sets explicit idle times for disks which have the string "sda" or "sdb" in their device name and sets "sdb" to use "scsi" api command.

 ## License